RillingDev/rilling.dev/01.blog/03.fancy-neon-text-effects-with-css3/item.md

 If we want, we can also animate this!

 We want to use an "animation" attribute here for the glow effect, don't forget the vendor prefixes "-webkit-" and "-moz-"!
-Right now the animation still needs its keyframes to work
+Right now the animation still needs its key frames to work

 ```css
 .neon{